 People of Diverse Sexuality and/or Gender

-Although not formally recognised under the Criminal Investigation Act 2006, WA Police understand that hate based crime against people who identify as DSG may significantly impact upon the victim, the victim’s family or social network as well as the community as a whole.
+Although not formally recognised under the Criminal Investigation Act 2006, the WA Police Force understand that hate based crime against people who identify as DSG may significantly impact upon the victim, the victim’s family or social network as well as the community as a whole.

 - Fear of being ‘outed’ at all levels of engagement with the criminal justice system